President & CEO

 Mayor Parker graduated from Rice University with a Bachelor of Arts Degree.
 In the private sector, she spent 20 years working in the oil and gas industry, including 18 years with Mosbacher Energy Company.
 She also co-owned Inklings, a lesbian/feminist bookstore for 10 years.

-Mayor Parker and her wife Kathy Hubbard have been together for more than 28 years and are advocates for adoption, with three daughters, a son and a grandson.
+Mayor Parker and her wife Kathy Hubbard have been together since 1991 and are advocates for adoption, with three daughters, a son and a grandson.
+They have three grandchildren.